 He remembered that a number of gentlemen met in his father’s parlor in the afternoon before they destroyed the tea.
 Peter’s job was to make punch for them in another room.
 He filled the bowl several times.

-(The punch bowl is now in the possession of the Massachusetts Historical Society.)
+(The punch bowl now belongs to the Massachusetts Historical Society.)

 The men stayed in the house until dark, he supposed to disguise themselves like Indians.
 When the sun set, they left the house and went to the wharves where the vessels lay.

 Once the men left, Peter went into his father’s room.
 But Benjamin Edes wasn’t there.
 So Peter decided to walk to the wharves where he saw 2,000 people.